assimbly/runtime/README.md

-# Modules
+# Runtime

-Assimbly modules provide a way to configure and manage an integration fuction.
-For example:
+Assimbly runtime runs

-   * Integration flows
+   * Integrations (Connectors, Flows) Routes)
    * Message broker

-Each module contains an API.
+Each module in the runtime contains an API.
 The integration and broker module contain a Java API and the integrationRest and brokerRest contain a REST API.

 The integration modules are build on top of [Apache Camel](https://github.com/apache/camel) and the broker modules are build on top of [Apache ActiveMQ](https://github.com/apache/activemq).